City-Bureau/scrapy-sentry-errors/README.md

 city-scrapers-sentry
 =============

-A Scrapy extension that logs spider errors to Sentry.
+A simple Scrapy extension that logs spider errors to your Sentry account.

-This project began as a fork of [scrapy-sentry](https://github.com/llonchj/scrapy-sentry), which was developed by Jordi Llonch.
-We are grateful for his work and those of other contributors.

 Note: while this extension captures errors from Scrapy spiders, it does not capture errors elsewhere in Scrapy's operation (e.g. the Scrapy pipeline).

 Requirements:
 -----------

+* Python 3.8+
 * A [Sentry](http://www.getsentry.com/) account.
 * The [DSN](https://docs.sentry.io/product/sentry-basics/concepts/dsn-explainer/) for your Sentry project.